ByteWelder/Tactility/README.md

 - ⏳: Capable but not yet implemented
 - ❌: Not capable

-More boards will follow.
-SD card support will be implemented for more boards in the future.

 (*) Note: Only the capacitive version is supported.
 See AliExpress [here][2432s024c_1] and [here][2432s024c_2].

 [tdeck]: https://www.lilygo.cc/products/t-deck
 [waveshare_s3_touch]: https://www.aliexpress.com/item/1005005692235592.html
 [2432s024c_1]: https://www.aliexpress.com/item/1005005902429049.html
 [2432s024c_2]: https://www.aliexpress.com/item/1005005865107357.html

-Other configurations can be supported, but they require you to set up the drivers yourself.

 ## Guide